se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

   templateUrl: './heroes.component.html',
   styleUrls: ['./heroes.component.css']
 })
-export class HeroesComponent {
+export class HeroesComponent implements OnInit {
   hero: Hero = {
+    id: 1234,
     name: 'John Doe'
   };
-  heroes: Hero[];
+  constructor() { }
-  constructor(heroService: HeroService) {
+  ngOnInit() {
-    this.heroes = heroService.getHeroes();
   }
 }
 ```

 The `@Component` tag is used to mark a component.
 It provides the metadata that determines how the component is processed during runtime.

-* The use of `selector: app-heroes` is how Angular knows what to do when it sees a `<app-heroes>` tag in HTML.
+* The use of `selector: app-heroes` is how Angular knows what to do when it sees a <tooltip content="This is an example of a custom tag">`<app-heroes>`</tooltip> tag in HTML.
 * The `hero.name` used in the HTML code, refers to the name property defined in this component.

-Now let us look at what **Dependency Injection**(DI) is.
+Now let us look at what **Dependency Injection**(DI) means.
 Dependencies are services that a class needs to perform it's function.
 We can visualize this with the help of an example.

 ![Dependency](dependency.png)